 For more information, see best practice in web design.

 More technical considerations include the use of friendly URLs, standards-compliant code and dynamically created XML sitemaps that can be used by search engines to index your website.
-Some technologies, such as Adobe Flash, maybe appealing as they allow extra functionality such as moving animations.
-However, this will need to be balanced with possible search indexing, accessibility and usability issues.
+Ensure that you don’t prioritise ‘style over substance’.
+Any features to enhance how your website looks should be balanced with search indexing, accessibility and usability issues.

 Have high quality content

 Regularly updated, well-written, relevant content will improve your SEO.
-It also provides a good reason for others to link to your website.
-If you use social media, such as blogs, it provides an excellent way of keeping your content fresh and is well received by search engines.
+It also provides a good reason for others to link to your website and for users to return.
+Blogs are an excellent way of keeping your content fresh and is well received by search engines.

 Descriptive page titles and subheadings will contain relevant keywords.
 This will both help users understand what they are reading and help search engines match your content to related search queries.